-Research and development of new pharmaceutical compounds is, by its nature, unpredictable.
-Although the Company undertakes research and development efforts with commercially reasonable diligence, there can be no assurance that the Company's cash position will be sufficient to enable it to develop pharmaceutical compounds to the extent needed to create future revenues sufficient to sustain operations.
+Research and development of new pharmaceutical compounds by its nature is unpredictable.
+Although the Company undertakes research and development efforts with commercially reasonable diligence, there can be no assurance that the Company's cash position will be sufficient to enable it to develop any pharmaceutical compound to the extent needed to create future sales to sustain operations as contemplated herein.

-There can be no assurances that the Company's pharmaceutical compounds will obtain the regulatory approvals and market acceptance to achieve sustainable revenues sufficient to support operations.
-Even if the Company is able to generate revenues, there can be no assurances that it will be able to achieve operating profitability or positive operating cash flows.
-There can be no assurances that the Company will be able to secure additional financing, to the extent required, on acceptable terms or at all.
-If cash resources are insufficient to satisfy the Company's ongoing cash requirements, the Company would be required to reduce or discontinue its research and development programs, or attempt to obtain funds, if available (although there can be no assurances), through strategic alliances that may require the Company to relinquish rights to certain of its pharmaceutical compounds, or to curtail or discontinue its operations entirely.
+There can be no assurance that the Company's pharmaceutical compound will obtain the regulatory approvals and market acceptance to achieve sustainable revenues sufficient to support the Company's operations.
+Even if the Company is able to generate revenues, there can be no assurance that the Company will be able to achieve operating profitability or positive operating cash flows.
+There can be no assurance that the Company will be able to secure additional financing, to the extent required, on acceptable terms or at all.
+If cash resources are insufficient to satisfy the Company's ongoing cash requirements, the Company would be required to reduce or discontinue its research and development programs, or attempt to obtain funds, if available, through strategic alliances, joint ventures or other transaction structures that could require the Company to relinquish rights to and/or control of LB-100, or to discontinue operations entirely.

-Other than as discussed herein, the Company is not currently aware of any trends, events or uncertainties that are likely to have a material effect on its financial condition in the near term, although it is possible that new trends or events may develop in the future that could have a material effect on the Company's financial condition.
+Other than as discussed above, the Company is not currently aware of any trends, events or uncertainties that are likely to have a material effect on its financial condition in the near term, although it is possible that new trends or events may develop in the future that could have a material effect on the Company's financial condition.